Structural Search and Replace

 You can use one of the patterns from your pattern catalog.
 To do so, click Search Now on the toolbar of the page of ReSharper options.

 Code blocks that match a pattern can be highlighted in the editor.
 If a replace logic is specified for the pattern, you will be able to replace the code block with a quick-fix.
 All you need to do is to specify some severity level other than 'Do not show' for the pattern.
 Use the corresponding selectors to the right of each pattern on the page of ReSharper options.
-For more information, see Creating Custom Code Inspections and Quick-Fixes.
+For more information, see Create custom code inspections and quick-fixes.

 If you run the search one of the first two ways, all matching code blocks in your solution are listed in the Find Results window.
 If the results do not include what you are looking for, you can quickly modify the pattern and invoke the search process once again.
 To do so, click Change Search Pattern on the window toolbar.